Co-Designed Architectures for Modular Superconducting Quantum Computers: Results

-As evidenced by Figure~\ref{fig:scaling}, smaller fractional \isfam need more repetitions to reach near-exact decompositions, visible by reaching the average fidelity asymptote with a higher gate count.
-However, the larger number of gates required tends to subceed the total duration of longer \isfam gates.
-For example, given near-exact decomposition for $\sqisw$ in 3 gates and $\sqisw[3]$ in 4 gates, the total duration is 1.5 and 1.33, respectively, hence $\sqisw[3]$ would build an overall higher total fidelity decomposition.
-This is verified again in Figure~\ref{fig:scaling}, where \isfam gates for $n\geq3$, outperform the total fidelity of $\sqisw$.
-We find that for randomly sampled 2Q unitaries and for a $99\%$ fidelity $\isw$ basis, $\sqisw[3]$ decreases infidelity on average by $14\%$, $\sqisw[4]$ decreases infidelity on average by $25\%$, and $\sqisw[5]$ decreases infidelity on average by $11\%$ compared to $\sqisw$.
-However, as the base fidelity tends to 1, the relative improvement diminishes.
-This evidence continues to support our support of the SNAIL modulator for its realization of a powerful basis set, with the ability to modify duration of the continuous operator to maximize gate fidelities.
+As a result, the best total fidelity of the unitary decomposition is the product of the total sum delay of $k$ applications of the basis gate (max$_k$) and the infidelity of the approximation of each of the $k$ basis gates in the decomposition described in Eq.~\ref{eq:total_fidelity}.
+We ignore the delay of the 1Q gates as in previous decomposition.
+To study this we generated circuits for the Haar distribution of 2Q unitaries and to find the best total fidelity, we iterate the template size $k$ based on Eq.~\ref{eq:total_fidelity}.
+As evidenced by Fig.~\ref{fig:scaling}(top left), smaller fractional \isfam need more repetitions (larger $k$) to reach near-exact decompositions, visible by reaching $<10^{-6}$ fidelity with higher values of $k$.
+However, the savings pulse duration subceeds the larger number of gates, reducing the total pulse duration.
+For example, given high-fidelity decomposition for $\sqisw$ in $k=3$ and $\sqisw[3]$ in $k=4$, the total duration is reduced from 1.5 to 1.33.
+This is verified again in Fig.~\ref{fig:scaling}(top right), where as $n$ grows, the total pulse duration decreases.
+Fig.~\ref{fig:scaling}(bottom) shows the total fidelity of decoherence and approximate decomposition with decoherence due to $\isw$ pulse length on the x-axis and total fidelity on the y-axis.
+We find that for Haar-randomly sampled 2Q unitaries and for a $99\%$ fidelity $\isw$ basis, for $k = \{3,4,5\}$ $\sqisw[k]$ decreases infidelity by $14\%$, $25\%$, and $11\%$.
+This evidence continues to support the SNAIL modulator for its realization of a powerful basis set, with the ability to modify duration of the continuous operator to maximize gate fidelities.